 What to bring: Hat, sunscreen, walking shoes, comfortable clothes for walking, water, and a picnic lunch.

-This hike is for families with children ages 6-12 who can walk 3 miles.
-This trail is not suitable for strollers and some creek hopping may be required.
+This hike is for families with children ages 6-12 who can walk 3.7 miles.
 All children must be accompanied by a parent.
-Restrooms are available near the visitor center.
+Restrooms are available below the visitor center and in the campground.
 The Sierra Club requires signing a waiver at the trailhead.

 Adventure Hike from Pantoll Station (Mount Tamalpais State Park) to the Sea